Everything You Wanted To Know About TPAs

 Is Total or Partial Off-Shore Out-Sourcing the Wave of the Future for TPAs?

 No. While it sounds like a logical & profitable idea in theory, there are some major legal & psychological factors.
 The biggest psychological factor is that the key to success of a TPA is personalization personalization personalization.
 Clients want to feel that the TPA is personally dealing with their plan, and has every detail and answer at his fingertips.
-Yes, modern electronic communications are wonderful, but even when a merged TPA says that the computer is in another town, it is seen as a decline of personalized service.
+Yes, modern electronic communications are wonderful, but even when a merged TPA says that the computer is in another town, clients tend to see it as a decline of personalized service.
 Psychology may seem silly, but that’s what makes or breaks a relationship with a client, and has ruined many buy-outs.

 How Did Employee Benefit TPAs Get Started?
 What types of plans?

 TPAs are mostly an evolution from other related businesses & needs.
 There are reports of a TPA operating as early as 1933.
-However, the modern TPA concept has its roots in the jointly-administered multi-employer union/management employee benefit plans, codified in the 1946 Federal Taft-Hartley Act.
+However, the modern TPA concept has its roots in the jointly-administered multi-employer union/management collectivelyk-bargained employee benefit plans, codified in the 1946 Federal Taft-Hartley Act.

 Such plans typically are composed of several employers whose workers belong to a single union.
 The concept is especially beneficial to workers in trades which move from job to job.
-Not surprisingly, these Taft-Hartley plans are called "multi-employer" plans (not to be confused with the different term "multiple employer").
+Not surprisingly, these Taft-Hartley plans are called "multi-employer" plans (not to be confused with the very different term "multiple employer").

 There were also a few TPAs as early as the late 1950s who specialized in serving plans sponsored by single employers for their own workers.
 These corporations tended to be primarily interested in applying this concept only to health coverage, while most Taft-hartley plans at the time centered on pensions.
-Today, health is the dominant issue for all TPAs
+Today, health is the dominant issue for all TPAs because of so much government regulation.

 What Third Party Administrators Does SPBA Represent?